dlshriver/dnnf/README.rst

 This repo accompanies the paper `Reducing DNN Properties to Enable Falsification with Adversarial Attacks <https://davidshriver.me/publications/>`_, and provides a tool for running falsification methods such as adversarial attacks on DNN property specifications specified using the DNNP_ language of DNNV_.

+Additional documentation can be found on `Read the Docs`_.

 Install
 -------